-Other Matters
+Other Matter

-Supplementary information
+Supplementary Information

 Our audit was conducted for the purpose of forming an opinion on the financial statements as a whole.
-The accompanying Schedule of Expenditures of State and Local Awards is presented for purposes of additional analysis and is not a required part of the financial statements.
+The accompanying Schedule of Expenditures of State and Local Awards for the years ended June 30, 2020 and 2019 is presented for purposes of additional analysis and is not a required part of the financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
 In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.